RhysEJF/radical-alignment/concepts/cognitive-forking.md

 No permission needed.
 No excommunication.
 No exile from the tribe.

-You're not rejecting the entire framework—you're debugging it.
-You're not being disloyal—you're being intellectually honest.
-You're not abandoning your community—you're offering them a better version to consider.
+You're not rejecting the entire framework, you're debugging it.
+You're not being disloyal, you're being intellectually honest.
+You're not abandoning your community, you're offering them a better version to consider.

 This is what open-source thinking looks like.